 While the number of states participating in the Medicaid expansion has grown, some of the program’s eligibility requirements remain the same.
 Strict Medicaid eligibility guidelines require each beneficiary to have a Social Security Number, demonstrate U.S. Citizen or qualified non-citizen status and reside in the state where he or she applies for healthcare benefits.
 Medicaid recipients must also be one of the following: aged 65 or older, permanently disabled, blind, pregnant or a parent/caretaker/child.

-Duration of Medicaid and Caps on Medicaid Payments
+Learn About the Duration of Medicaid and Caps on Medicaid Payments

 Federal guidelines state that the amount, duration and extent of Medicaid services must be sufficient to cover the medical needs of eligible beneficiaries.
 Medicaid operates under a vendor payment program, which may involve copayments, coinsurance and deductibles.
 The federal government does not apply a limit to the total amount of Medicaid expenditure in each state.